rafamrslima/100days-codeup/log.md

 ### Day 13/100
 Today I implemented the SaveToFile function in my coin-fetcher project in golang, with options to save the retrieved data in a csv or json file.
 I also learned a bit about the context package in Go which is used for cancellations or timeouts.

+### Day 14/100
+Today I learned about error handling in Go, the different usages of the log package, and how to use panic and recover keywords for managing the application flow.